Frequently Asked Questions.

 Where Do I Go?

-We meet outside the Station Building on the corner of Shotover Street and Camp Street.
+We meet outside the Station Building at the Camp Street bus stop.
 Check-in time is 10 minutes before departure.
 Call us if you have a vehicle and we can advise you on where to park.

 Swimmers (togs) and a towel.
-You are welcome to bring your camera, however since camera's and water don't generally mix, we will take photo's for you on the river, and offer a Photo Pack for sale @ $45.
+We will take photo's for you on the river, and offer a Photo Pack for sale @ $45.

 What Do I Wear?